 Yesterday Barack Obama was speaking in Shanghai, China.
-He touched on the need for Shanghai and Chicago, sisters city’s, to collaborate in building energy efficient buildings – buildings that requires less energy to heat and cool, buildings that provide more natural light and buildings that are built using environmentally friendly materials and technologies.
+He touched on the need for Shanghai and Chicago, sisters city’s, to collaborate in building energy-efficient buildings – buildings that require less energy to heat and cool, buildings that provide more natural light and buildings that are built using environmentally friendly materials and technologies.
 How efficient are our buildings, both residential and commercial?
 Do we make enough use of the free solar and wind resources we have?
-How about all the gray water that goes to waste?
+How about all the grey water that goes to waste?
 Are we not digging ourselves deeper into a pit by not harnessing these natural and renewable sources of energy that are around us in abundance?

 Most people love to drive but there have to be limits.
 We can no longer afford to have a few families living in the same area each driving their child to the same school.
 We can no longer have neighbours, most probably working in the same office block or vicinity, each driving their gas guzzlers to work.
 The same applies to inter-city travel.
 We are simply burning too much fuel, fuel we don’t have.
 Fuel we have to use forex to purchase, that takes days to transport and that we have very limited storage space for.

 Best Buy Malawi is an initiative that started when I was a young boy, it died, resurrected, went into hibernation and seems to be trying to make a comeback albeit not a very strong one.
 While the initiative is great, it lacks general political backing and widespread public support.
 I seems like nothing but rhetoric.
 While I don’t hold Marxist views I believe that protectionist policies help in times like these.
 They help save forex and they help boost the local industry.
 Such policies should get people thinking.
 They should get banks to refocus from generating revenue on forex commissions to making interest on money they lend to locals to produce.
 Protectionist policies should get people’s creative juices flowing, remind people how important it is to recycle and be efficient.